MochiNishimiya/MochiNishimiya.github.io/content/posts/stack_unwinding.md

 # thiefcat (3 solves)

-Although hiding codes in `.eh_frame` is a really old techniques (the video was recorded in 2011), it still creates certain difficulties as there're no specific tools to analyze this type of bytecode and I personally didn't know about this technique until I encountered this challenge.
+Although hiding codes in `.eh_frame` is a really old technique (the video was recorded in 2011), it still creates certain difficulties as there're no specific tools to analyze this type of bytecode and I personally didn't know about this technique until I encountered this challenge.

 ## Description